 A well-designed home theater is a time machine as well as a teleportation device capable of placing you in a new environment and story right in your own home.
-Sure, you can watch a movie on a big television or get a basic home theater system from many providers.
-You will have a nice time watching, but will not feel as if you left the room you are watching in.
-However, if you want to “escape” and have the experience movie directors intended their viewers to have, you need an engineered system.
+Sure, you can watch a movie on a big television or get a basic home theater system from other providers.
+You will have a nice time watching, but it will not feel as if you left the room you are watching in.
+However, if you want to “escape” and have the experience movie directors intended for their viewers, you need an engineered system.
 Most of what makes this possible cannot be simply shown in a photo of a cool-looking room.
 You see; the human brain is adept at telling what is real and what is not in any given space.
 It is one of our most developed skills, neurologists call this sensing capability the “Fight or Flight” instinct.

 Foley sounds – here is how you can tell a great theater from an average one.
 If a door slams in the movie you are watching, it should sound like a door in the very room you are in was slammed.
 It is not about volume – although that may play a part with certain sounds – it is instead about accuracy.

 Rooms cause distortion from reflected sound waves – this is a tell-tale sign to the brain that the sound is not real.
 And more volume makes it worse.
 As such, this is where the designer needs to be attentive.
 If one simply chooses to add acoustic panels on the walls, they will quickly realize that is not a solution.
-While they are needed, acoustic panels are the low hanging fruit in home theater design.
-Put too many in the room, and the room gets “dead” sounding.
-Additionally, they are only effective in a limited frequency range depending on their density, thickness, covering and mounting.
+While they are needed, acoustic panels are the low-hanging fruit in home theater design.
+Put too many in the room, and the room becomes “dead” sounding.
+Additionally, they are only effective in a limited frequency range depending on their density, thickness, covering, and mounting.
 Most acoustic panels are good at mid and high frequencies, but many lose absorption around 500Hz and lower.
 However, this is still within the vocal range, so addressing acoustics is necessary even for theaters that are not playing blockbuster sci-fi movies.
 This is in the bass management range and is far more complicated.

 It is unfortunate that many beautiful rooms are so poorly designed that they are only used for the house tour.
-Many of our clients report near daily use of their Immersa theater.
+Many of our clients report near-daily use of their Immersa theater.